huntercfreeman/GameReviewing/README.md

 ## Game Reviewing
-To seee the site, visit: https://gamereviewsite.github.io/
+To see the WIP, visit: https://gamereviewsite.github.io/